andreafabrizi/BresserWeatherCenter/README.md

 ## To do
 * Decode wind direction data
-* Find the checksum, if there's one
+* Identify the checksum, if there's one
+* Identify the device ID
+* Identify the sync